-You are likely to experience sadness, and loss of interest or pleasure in things that you do, low self-esteem.
+You are likely to experience sadness, loss of interest or pleasure in things that you do, or low self-esteem.
 You can also suffer from a change in your appetite.

 You may have trouble sleeping and feel restless or you may be sleeping more and feel tired and exhausted.
 You may feel very guilty and worthless about things in your life, find it difficult to concentrate and make decisions.

 You can also have thoughts about death or plans for suicide in this depressive state.
 Although, not all characteristics need to be present for you to have depression.

 What is anxiety?